 Emily graduated from Boston College in 2003 with a B.A. in Psychology, and graduated from Columbia’s School of Social Work in 2006 with a Master of Science in Social Work with a policy focus and Law Minor.

-- Youth and Children's Affairs (Formally Education Ad Hoc)
+- Health and Human Services/Youth and Children's Affairs (Formally Education Ad Hoc)

 - Revenue and Finance (Chair)